garden-io/garden/docs/reference/module-types/helm.md

 # varfiles exist).
 varfile:

-# Whether to set the --atomic flag during installs and upgrades.
-Set to false if e.g. you want to see more information
-# about failures and then manually roll back, instead of having Helm do it automatically on failure.
-atomicInstall: true

 # A valid Kubernetes namespace name.
 Must be a valid RFC1035/RFC1123 (DNS) label (may contain lowercase letters,
 # numbers and dashes, must start with a letter, and cannot end with a dash) and must not be longer than 63 characters.
 namespace: